|

 • Cascading and updating or removing multiple entities require more SQL statements than you might expect.
 It’s often better to implement a bulk operation as a native, JPQL or Criteria query.

 By following these recommendations, you will avoid the most common mistakes that cause Hibernate to execute lots of unexpected queries.
-If you want to learn more about Hibernate performance optimizations, you should join the waiting list of my Hibernate Performance Tuning Online Training.
-I will reopen it to enroll a new class soon.
+If you want to learn more about Hibernate performance optimizations, you should join the Persistence Hub to get access to my Hibernate Performance Tuning course.

 7 Comments